Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 - Shadow resolution can now be configured up to 16K resolution on supported GPUs through the Reloaded settings.
 - Texture filtering can now be configured through the Reloaded settings.
 - Increased the level of detail (LOD) distance significantly, improving the quality of meshes at greater distances.
-- A native fix comes included to fix dynamic lighting, such as the Mercenary's flashlight and improperly rendering light beams.
+- A native fix comes included to fix dynamic lighting, such as the Mercenary's flashlight, and improperly rendering light beams.

 ### Networking
 - LAN Sessions now have the functionality to connect over the internet via IP address or master server.